akio-tomiya/Gaugefields.jl/docs/src/applications.md

 Then ```U``` is updated sequentially.

 We show the example to apply "staggered phase" to the Gauge field.
-Since this phase does not depend on the Gauge field does depend only on the site index, ```V``` is a dummy variable.
+Since this phase does not depend on the Gaugefield and does depend only on the site index, ```V``` is a dummy variable.

 This is 4D case